dwesterwick/SPTQuestingBots/README.md

     * Health Resort for Capturing Outposts in Shoreline
     * Bronze pocket watch for Checking in Customs
     * Flash drive with fake info for Bullshit in Customs
-    * Syringe with a chemical for Chemical Part 3 in Factory
     * Mountain Area for Return the Favor in Woods
     * The second and third bunkers for Assessment Part 2 in Woods
     * The satellite antenna in the USEC camp for Return the Favor in Woods